-There is a range of emerging industries in the global marketplace, from psychedelics to drones and UAVs to cryptocurrency.
+There is a range of emerging industries in the global marketplace, from AI, psychedelics, drones and UAVs to cryptocurrency and cleantech.
 Many people discuss how a new concept, technology, or product can affect everyday life.
 Although there’s potential for some emerging industries to become successful, multiple barriers could affect profitability, that’s why emerging markets have special PR needs.

 Informing the public of a new product or idea requires proper planning.
 Using the correct public relations (PR) strategy is also necessary.
 Most people don’t know about new products in the early development stages.
 That’s why PR can be a valuable tool in getting the word out to the masses.